jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 **Task: fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a healthpack (Again, make sure to attach the script before testing)**

-Drag and drop your working chests into the locations of your choosing.
+Make your `Chest` into a prefab.
+Now, scatter some chests into your map by dragging and dropping the `Chest` prefabs into your scene.